Before h, use 'an' if the h is silent (eg: an hour, an heir) and use 'a' if the h is not silent (eg: a hero, a hotel, a historian).

 Also refer to Inclusive language.

 Where possible avoid italics on websites as some users may have difficulty in reading italics on screens.
+However italics can be used to represent titles such as newspaper publications.
+For example:

 Also refer to Latin words and phrases.